reanahub/reana-client/docs/userguide.rst

 .. code-block:: console

-   $ reana-client start -w myanalysis.42 -o TARGET='gendata'
+   $ reana-client start -w myanalysis.42 -o TARGET=gendata
    # or
-   $ reana-client run -w myanalysis.42 -o TARGET='gendata'
+   $ reana-client run -w myanalysis.42 -o TARGET=gendata

 If you want to start workflow execution from a certain step you should use operational option ``FROM`` with a desired step name.

 .. code-block:: console

-   $ reana-client start -w myanalysis.42 -o FROM='fitdata'
+   $ reana-client start -w myanalysis.42 -o FROM=fitdata
    # or
-   $ reana-client run -w myanalysis.42 -o FROM='fitdata'
+   $ reana-client run -w myanalysis.42 -o FROM=fitdata

 If you want to restart workflow on the same workspace you should use ``--restart`` flag of ``reana-client start``.